 Weekend, July 27-30.
 NEMF foray at Stratton Mountain Resort, Stratton, Vermont

 Sunday, August 6.
-Norvin Green State Park (Weis Ecology Center), Passaic Co., N.J.
+Norvin Green State Park (The New Weis Center for Education, Arts & Recreation), Passaic Co., N.J.

 Leader: George Rogoff

 Take 9:30 N.J.
 Transit bus #197 to Wanaque, N.J., arriving Skyline Lakes Drive and Ringwood Ave. at gas station/diner around 10:40.
 (Moderately strenuous)

 Sunday, August 13.
 Devil’s Den Preserve, Weston, CT.
 Leader: Tom Bigelow

 Joint walk with CVMS.
 We meet at 10:30 in preserve’s parking lot.
 Tom will be coordinating rides.
 For e-navigation enter 33 Pent Road, Weston, CT.

 Saturday, August 19.
 Beech Brook, Passaic Co., N.J.